CUHK

 Professor Chui aspires to nurture future generations as advocates for marine conservation, ensuring the sustainability of these vital habitats.
 “Engaging students in coral restoration not only enhances their understanding of marine ecosystems but also fosters deep emotional connection between them and local corals, empowering students to become passionate stewards of our environment.”
 This recognition highlights the crucial role of science engagement in tackling environmental challenges.

 The Falling Walls Foundation, a charity supported by the government of Germany and numerous acclaimed academic institutions, foundations, companies and NGOs, has been hosting the annual Falling Walls Science Summit since 2009.
 It serves as a leading international, interdisciplinary and intersectoral forum to foster scientific breakthroughs and dialogues.
-The Falling Walls Science Breakthroughs of the Year Award is a world-renowned international competition that honours the people who are pioneering solutions to the world’s greatest challenges and creating breakthroughs across borders and disciplines.
-The University’s engagement with the Falling Walls Science Breakthroughs Award is an important opportunity in promoting CUHK’s internationalisation efforts, reinforcing CUHK’s commitment to global excellence in research and education.
+The Falling Walls Science Breakthrough of the Year Award is a world-renowned international competition that honours the people who are pioneering solutions to the world’s greatest challenges and creating breakthroughs across borders and disciplines.
+The University’s engagement with the Falling Walls Science Breakthrough Award is an important opportunity in promoting CUHK’s internationalisation efforts, reinforcing CUHK’s commitment to global excellence in research and education.